sozu/py-dhampyr/README.md

 `b` uses a tuple of a string and a function for the specifier of `Converter`.
 This style sets the name of the `Converter` with the string explicitly.
 By default, the name of the `Converter` described in error handling chapter is set to the value of `__name__` attribute of the function, that is why the name of the `Converter` specified by `int` is `int`.
 Although this default naming strategy works fine for normal functions, it is not suitable for the use of lambda expression.
 The tuple style specifier should be used in such cases to handle error correctly.

-`Conterter` for `c` is specified by a set of another validatable type `D`.
+`Converter` for `c` is specified by a set of another validatable type `D`.
 This style declares the nested validation on the attribute, that is, the input for `c` is also a dictionary like object and the attribute `c` should be assigned with `D`'s instance obtained from the result of validation for `D`.

 Additionally, by enclosing the specifier with `[]`, `Converter` considers the input as iterable values and applies converting function to a value got in each iteration.
 Next code let you understand this behavior easily.